UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Conclusion and Future Work

 In this paper, we present \ourmodel, a method for adapting pretrained LLMs to unified time-evolution operators that predict the next state of a PDE from the current state. \ourmodel applies to a diverse set of PDE families defined over one- and two-dimensional domains, with varying initial conditions, boundary conditions, coefficients, and resolutions.
 To train \ourmodel, we develop a two-stage cross-modal adaptation protocol that first pretrains a FNO-based embedding network and aligns its hidden representations with the LLM's embedding space, and then fine-tunes the entire model on a dataset containing diverse families of PDEs.
 Since \ourmodel is adapted from pretrained models, it requires fewer training samples and compute than previous approaches for training unified PDE solvers from scratch.
 We show that \ourmodel achieves state-of-the-art performance across multiple datasets from PDEBench and is capable of zero- and few-shot transfer to different PDE families, coefficients, and resolutions.

 We identify several future directions based on our work.
-First, we can validate our method on a broader range of PDEs with higher-order temporal derivatives or 3-dimensional domains.
+First, we can validate our method on a broader range of PDEs with higher-order temporal derivatives or three-dimensional domains.
 Meanwhile, to seek a truly general foundation model for PDE, we aim to extend the types of tasks that \ourmodel can solve.
 Currently, \ourmodel is only applicable to forward prediction.
 It is important to study inverse problems of parameter estimation for different PDEs as well.
+For an impact statement, see Appendix~\ref{sec:impact}.